EllyPirelly/learnings-wes-bos-JSbeginner/module-02-functions/README.md

 - JavaScript functions are values in themselves
 - they can be stored in variables
 - they can be passed in to other functions
-- they can be passed around just like any other data within JavaScript
+- they can be moved around just like any other data within JavaScript

 ### Anonymous Function

 - function without a name
-- defining them on their own as a pure statement is not valid JavaScript, will throw an error (but are used for example in callbacks or IIFEs)
+- defining them on their own like here as a pure statement is not valid JavaScript, will throw an error (but are used for example in callbacks or IIFEs)

 ```
 function (firstName) {
   return `Dr. ${firstName}`;
 }
 ```

 ### Function Expression

-- store a function as a value in a value
+- store a function as a value in a variable

 ```
 const doctorize = function (firstName) {
   return `Dr. ${firstName}`;
 }
 doctorize('dude'); // "Dr. dude"
 ```